websauna/websauna/docs/source/narrative/modelling/json.rst

 JSON data in models
 ===================

+.. contents:: :local:

 Introduction
 ============

+JSON data storage is ideal when you do not know all the schema key or columns beforehand.

+* You are iterating early versions of your data models and do not know how they end up look like

+* You are storing data from an external source like a third party API giving JSON return values

-:term:`PostgreSQL` database offers very powerful :term:`JSONB` column which allows store schemaless data easily based on :term:`JSON`.
-This gives many advantages of "NoSQL"-like databases by still maintaining :term:`ACID` guarantees.
+:term:`PostgreSQL` database offers very powerful :term:`JSONB` column that store schemaless :term:`JSON`-like data directly in :term:`SQL`database.
+This gives many advantages of NoSQL-like data processing, but by still maintaining high :term:`ACID` guarantees given by PostgreSQL.

-Websauna takes advantage of this and offers integration glue over what :term:`SQLAlchemy` offers by default.
+For SQLite Websauna offers a fallback in :py:class:`websauna.model.columns.JSONB`.

 Using JSONB column
 ==================

-Here is a quick example:
+Here is an example:

 .. code-block:: python

     import sqlalchemy as sa
     import sqlalchemy.orm as orm
-    import sqlalchemy.dialects.postgresql as psql
     from sqlalchemy.orm import Session
     from websauna.system.model.columns import UTCDateTime